-The movie was written and directed by Joe d'Amato.
+The movie was written and directed by Joe D'Amato.
 It stars Miles O'Keeffe as Ator, a man skilled in not only fighting, but in many other arts as well.
 It also stars Charles Borromel as Akronas, a wise ruler and teacher who is also called the Great One.
 Lisa Foster stars as Mila, the daughter of Akronas, and David Brandon as Zor — the principal villain of the film.
 The film was released in theaters as Ator the Invincible and later as Ator, the Blade Master.
 It received the name Cave Dwellers after it was re-edited by distributor Film Ventures International.
-It is the sequel to 1982's Ator l'invincible and was followed by 1986's Iron Warrior.
-The fourth film, Quest for the Mighty Sword, was also released as Troll 3, one of two In Name Only sequels to Troll 2.
-The movies were made to capitalize on the popularity of the Conan movies which starred Arnold Schwarzenegger.For the Mystery Science Theater 3000 version, please go to the episode recap page.
+It is the sequel to 1982's Ator l'invincible (with the English title Ator, the Fighting Eagle), which received the RiffTrax treatment in 2017 and appeared on MST3k itself in 2018.note The third film was 1986's Iron Warrior, followed by Quest for the Mighty Sword (which was also released as Troll 3, one of three In Name Only sequels to Troll.)
+The movies were made to capitalize on the popularity of the Conan movies which starred Arnold Schwarzenegger.

 The Blade Master has these examples: